bramp/js-sequence-diagrams/README.md

 ### Manually

-You can download the dependencies (see requirements above) and js-sequence-diagrams and on your page you include all the scripts pointing to the folder you've placed them:
+You can download the dependencies (see requirements above) and include them on your page like so:

 ```html
 <script src="underscore-min.js"></script>